dnory0/genetic-py-simulator/README.md

 # Genetic Py

-A Simulator that solves optimization problems using Genetic Algorithms & Quantum Genetic Algorithms and shows results on charts.
+A Simulator that solves optimization problems using Genetic Algorithms and shows results on charts.

 > **Note:** The Project is in development stage (anything may change or be removed on the future).